Skip to main content

-The Discovery Bible Study Method helps you to read, discover, and apply the Good News (truths) hidden in the stories in the Bible.
-This method is born out of the fact that approximately 70% of the entire Bible is made up of stories, parables included.
+The Discovery Bible Study Method helps you to read, discover, and apply the Good News (truths) hidden in the stories or narratives in the Bible.
+This method is born because approximately 70% of the Bible is made up of stories, parables included.

 Therefore, the Discovery method is appropriate for 70% of the Bible which is made up of narratives.
 Jesus, our example, also used stories and parables in His ministry that were highly impactful (Matthew 13:34-35).